lem0nSec/Alcatraz/README.md

 ## Disclaimer

 This code must not be used to cause damage.
-The author is not responsible for its usage.
+The author is not responsible for its usage or damages caused as a consequence of its usage.
 The goal of this repository is to explain how a basic PE-file infector works, how it moves throughout the system, as well as how it identifies and self-replicates into executable images.

-**Bear in mind that although the code may crash at some point due to the fact that it's still in TESTING phase, running Alcatraz may harm your system files.**
+**Bear in mind that although the code may crash at some point due to the fact that it's still in TESTING phase, running Alcatraz may cause harm to your system.**

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------